NHSDigital/eps-aws-dashboards/README.md

 - `dependabot_auto_approve_and_merge.yml` Workflow to auto merge dependabot updates.
 - `pr_title_check.yml` This workflow checks the pull request title has the correct format.
 - `pr-link.yml` This workflow template links Pull Requests to Jira tickets and runs when a pull request is opened.
 - `pull_request.yml` Called when pull request is opened or updated.
 Calls package_code and release_code to build and deploy the code.
 Deploys to dev AWS account.
-The main stack deployed adopts the naming convention cpt-ui-pr-<PULL_REQUEST_ID>
+The main stack deployed adopts the naming convention dashboards-pr-<PULL_REQUEST_ID>
 - `quality_checks.yml` Runs check-licenses, lint, test and SonarCloud scan against the repo.
 Called from pull_request.yml and release.yml
 - `release.yml` Creates a new release tag and deploys to all environments
 - `cdk_package_code.yml` Packages code into a docker image and uploads to a github artifact for later deployment.